• Skip to table of contents

 • Affordability – The best possible education should not come with a load of debt.
 UNC School of Social Work tuition and fees are significantly lower than many other top graduate schools across the country.

-No, you do not need social work experience to apply.
+Traditional Online MSW program applicants do not need social work experience to apply.
 However, we do prefer applicants who have volunteer experience in a social work-related field.

 Yes.